Will fact finderSearch for unclaimed moneys

 Financial Management

-In the event that you are unable to manage your affairs due to accident, illness, age or disability, and have not prepared an Enduring Power of Attorney (EPA), the Public Trustee can provide assistance with the administration of your financial affairs.
+In the event that you are unable to manage your affairs due to accident, illness, age or disability, and have not prepared an Enduring Power of Attorney (EPA), the Public Trustee and Guardian can provide assistance with the administration of your financial affairs.

 Persons who prepare an EPA effectively make a deed appointing a person of their choice to make decisions on their behalf.
 These decisions relate to property and financial affairs; health welfare and lifestyle; and medical issues, when you are either unable or unwilling to make them.